ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

 <a id="why-map-border">

 Zero-knowlege proofs use [arithmetic circuits](https://medium.com/web3studio/simple-explanations-of-arithmetic-circuits-and-zero-knowledge-proofs-806e59a79785), which don't have an easy equivalent to an `if` statement.
 Instead, they use the equivalent of the [conditional operator](https://en.wikipedia.org/wiki/Ternary_conditional_operator).
-If `a` can be either zero or one, you can calculate `if a { b } else { c }` as `(1-a)b+ac`.
+If `a` can be either zero or one, you can calculate `if a { b } else { c }` as `ab+(1-a)c`.

-Because of this issue, a Zokrates `if` statement always evaluates both branches.
+Because of this, a Zokrates `if` statement always evaluates both branches.
 For example, if you have this code:

 ```
 bool[5] arr = [false; 5];